der-tkw/traktforalfred/README.md

  - `trakt-version` will show the current version

 ### General Commands
+ - `trakt-unwatched` will display the latest unwatched episodes
  - `trakt-upcoming` will display the upcoming shows of the next 7 days
  - `trakt-trends` will show the current trending options
  - `trakt-recommendations` will show the current recommendation options